nsidc/earthaccess/docs/contributor/triaging.md

 - **type: decision record**: Use this label for issues and PR's that address a new decision record document (e.g. https://github.com/earthaccess-dev/earthaccess/pull/1047).
 - **type: duplicate**: Use this label for issues that are duplicates of existing ones.
 - **type: enhancement**: Use this label for requests for new features or improvements to existing functionalities.
-- **type: experience report**: Use this label for issues that include the reporter's usability experience
+- **type: experience report**: Use this label for issues that describe a firsthand usability experience.
 - **type: metrics**: This label is automatically applied upon creation of the Monthly metrics issue.
 See the [Monthly issue metrics](https://github.com/earthaccess-dev/earthaccess/blob/main/.github/workflows/issue-metrics.yml) action for more details.
 - **type: will not do**: Use this label for issues that won’t be addressed or fixed.